BrendanChing/NeatNotes/README.md

 ### HTML and CSS

+I encountered a few errors while validating my code, most of which were easy fixes.
+However, there are some errors caused by bootstrap and django which cannot be changed.
+I carefully checked these errors to make sure they were not mine.

-All HTML and CSS files validated successfully:
+All HTML and CSS files validated:
 - home
   - login.html
   - logout.html